 We strongly recommend that you take legal advice before embarking on a surrogacy journey, either as the would-be parents or as a surrogate.
 The laws surrounding surrogacy and the rights of each party are complicated.

-We also provide free, mandatory counselling for everyone involved in surrogacy, so you can be sure that you have talked through, and understand all the moral and emotional implications and are happy with your decision to continue.
+We also provide free, mandatory counseling for everyone involved in surrogacy, so you can be sure that you have talked through, and understand all the moral and emotional implications and are happy with your decision to continue.

 Finding a surrogate

 The responsibility for finding your surrogate lies with you.
-As a licensed fertility centre, we are not allowed to find a surrogate mother on behalf of intended parents.
+As a licensed fertility clinic, we are not allowed to find a surrogate mother on behalf of the intended parents.

 However, there are some great organisations that can help you to find a suitable surrogate:

 Brilliant Beginnings – www.brilliantbeginnings.co.uk

 Surrogacy UK – www.surrogacyuk.org

 The surrogate recruiting agencies specialise in finding surrogates and will help you manage the relationship with your surrogate mother.

 Finding an egg donor